jcmartinezmori/jcmartinezmori_old.github.io/research.md

 permalink: /research/
 ---

-Are you wondering what is a <a href="https://arxiv.org/abs/2404.15372">parking function</a>?
+Are you wondering <a href="https://arxiv.org/abs/2404.15372">what is a parking function</a>?

 #### Keywords